monolyth-php/formulaic/README.md

 You can define multiple transformers in one go with the `withTransformers` method (note the plural).
 Each argument is a callable.

+Typically, you'll need two transformers: one from the model to the form, and one from the form back to the model.
+In some cases, the input may vary depending on the complexity of your project; define as many transformers as you need.

+The input type hint may be a _union_ in which case the transformer is valid for multiple types.
+Intersection type hints are not supported as they wouldn't really make sense in a transformation context.